New Hampshire Power of Attorney Forms | 9 Types – PDF, Word

 DPOA requirements

 A New Hampshire durable power of attorney form must adhere to the laws outlined in Chapter 564-E (Uniform Power of Attorney Act).
-A power of attorney form is presumed to be durable by default in the state of New Hampshire if it meets the criteria outlined in §564-E:104.
-The principal’s signature must be indicated in all durable power of attorney forms for it to be legally binding; however, it does not need to be notarized as indicated in §564-E:105.
+The form is presumed to be durable by default in the state of New Hampshire if it meets the criteria outlined in §564-E:104.
+The principal’s signature must be indicated in all forms for it to be legally binding; however, it does not need to be notarized, as indicated in §564-E:105.
 A statutory form can be obtained from §564-E:301.
-A durable power of attorney form must contain the required language outlined by the state’s laws and regulations.
+The form must contain the required language outlined by the state’s laws and regulations.

-The following process should be followed when filing a durable power of attorney form:
+The following process should be followed when filing the form:

 Designate an agent

-The principal should begin by selecting an agent who will act on behalf of the principal for their best interest.
+The principal should begin by selecting an agent who will act on behalf of the principal in their best interest.
 Next, the principal should consider the specific decisions the agent will be authorized to make.
 They should also consider state laws regarding who can be selected as an agent.
 Once an agent is selected, their name and address, along with the principal’s, should be indicated at the top of the document.

 Grant authority